booyaa/booyaa.github.io/blog/2019-0028-aws-devops-pro-certification-sso-cloudfront-route53.md

 **Amazon Single Sign-On** is a managed single sign-on (SSO) service that you can use to simplify access to applications and 3rd party services.
 If SSO is not a term you're familiar with, if you've ever signed up for a service using your Google, Facebook or Twitter account (instead of using your email address and password specific to that site) then you've used SSO.

 **Amazon CloudFront** is a managed Content Delivery Network (CDN) service, you may have heard of CloudFront's competitors like CloudFlare, Akamai and Fastly.
+CDN speed up your website performance by strategically placing mirrors of popular content (static files, API or streaming audio/video) at locations nearer to user accessing your website.
+These mirrors are referred to as Edge locations popular content for the region (not specific to client) is cached here.
+In more densely populated areas there are also Regional Caches that hold content for longer than Edge locations.

 **Autoscaling** as we saw in the Domain intro comes in two varieties ...

 **Amazon Route53** is ...

 Additional resources: